Co-author: Olivia Fairhurst

-But is there a catch?
+But is there a catch with debt solution companies?

-What are debt solution companies?
+What are debt settlement companies?

 Debt solution companies offer to assist in your debt management through what is known as debt consolidation.
 Debt consolidation involves repackaging all debts into one loan that may or may not have different fees and interest rates.
 The Sorted website has some great information on what to think about before you consolidate your debt.